weihangwang22/Covid-19-Data-Exploration/README.md

+Covid-19 Data Exploration

 In this project, I used SQL to explore a COVID-19 data set containing information on confirmed cases, deaths, and vaccinations in different countries and regions.

-I used SQL to perform various tasks, including data cleaning, aggregation, and filtering.
-I also used SQL to join tables and perform calculations to derive meaningful insights from the data.
+The main objectives of this project were to:

+* Gain a better understanding of the COVID-19 pandemic and its impact on different countries and regions  <br>
+* Analyze the effectiveness of vaccination campaigns in controlling the spread of the virus
+* Identify patterns and trends in the COVID-19 data to inform decision-making and resource allocation

+Using SQL queries and statements, I performed various tasks to analyzed and manipulated the data to gain a better understanding of the COVID-19 pandemic and its impact on different countries and regions.